gabivlj/LASTFMRater/README.md

 ### Executing It In Your Local Machine

-I use keys for Mongo, JWT secret, Lastfm keys etc. so if you really wanna execute in your machine you will need to set those by yourself and then:
+I use files ignored by .gitignore for Mongo, JWT secret, Lastfm keys etc. so if you really wanna execute in your machine you will need to set those by yourself and then:

 ```
   docker-compose up --build